 You can download Port of Call on Steam

-This game has reached cult classic status among the Horror community.
+The Slender series has reached cult classic status among the Horror community.
 Even if you haven’t played it for yourself, you’ve likely seen the game elsewhere on the internet, thanks to names like Pewdiepie and Markiplier.

-In the game, players hunt down eight notes that are scattered throughout a dark forest.
+The main mission of Slender: The Eight Pages is for players hunt down eight notes that are scattered throughout a dark forest.
 It won’t take long for you to notice the horrifying presence of the Slender Man, a being of folklore that is said to have a special connection with abducting children.

 While the gameplay and premise are both simple, the execution is perfect.
 Slender: The Eight Pages creates a haunting environment, and never lets your heart rest for too long.
-After the game saw viral success in the mid-2010s, a sequel was released called Slender: The Arrival, which builds on the minimalistic concepts of the first game.
+After the game saw viral success in the mid-2010s, a sequel was released called Slender: The Arrival, which builds on the minimalistic concepts of the original.

 If you’re interested in playing, you can download Slender: The Eight Pages here

-This game is pretty disturbing and we don’t recommend playing it if you’re sensitive to death.
+The gameplay in this one is pretty disturbing and we don’t recommend playing it if you’re sensitive to death.

 You play as Jacob Ernholtz, a man who is obsessed with a particular painting from an artist named Jason Malone.
 Most of the story revolves around Ernholtz’s relationship to the painting and to the man who painted it.